ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 ## Requirements
-Make sure you have conda installed.
+Make sure you have conda installed. testing